-Conducting a routine engine oil and filter change on an MG RV8
+Conducting a routine engine oil and filter change on an MGBGTV8

 This article was written during the Covid-19 epidemic of 2020 when Government travel restrictions and personal shielding requirements during this period may have caused owners to defer routine vehicle servicing with their regular provider and some will be worried about the consequences and considering possible alternatives.
 The safety related aspects of servicing must not be overlooked and the regular inspection of brakes, tyres, suspension, steering, etc should be resumed as soon as possible.
 In this article Jim Livingstone seeks to address the less safety critical consequences of deferring an engine oil change.
-It was originally written for the MGBGTV8 and has been revised by John Anthistle to reflect the differences of the RV8.